axodotdev/cargo-dist/book/src/config.md

 Example: `targets = ["x86_64-unknown-linux-gnu", "x86_64-apple-darwin", "x86_64-pc-windows-msvc"]`

 This is a list of [target platforms][platforms] you want your application(s) to be built for.
-In principle this can be overriden on a per-package basis but that is not well tested.
+In principle this can be overridden on a per-package basis but that is not well tested.

 In v0.0.3 the only properly supported choices are: